 Tapping the Psychology of What Motivates People to Donate

 A commercial co-venture partnership can take on a variety of creative forms- branded advertising is one route that is most visible and used by the biggest and most powerful brands in the world.
-But there are other methods, like affiliate partnerships that allow nonprofits to control the advertising and sometimes even the branding on an e-commerce shop
+But there are other methods, like affiliate partnerships that allow nonprofits to control the advertising and sometimes even the branding of an e-commerce shop.

 1. Telling Stories-